Alae-V/WebChecker/README.md

 spring.mail.password=YOUR_APP_PASSWORD
 spring.mail.properties.mail.smtp.auth=true
 spring.mail.properties.mail.smtp.starttls.enable=true

-⚠️ Important Notes:
+## ⚠️ Important Notes:

 * Do not use your real email password!
 Use an App Password generated in your Google Account security settings.
 Example: https://myaccount.google.com/apppasswords

-* You must also open the Email Service class (MailService or EmailService) and set the sender and receiver email addresses manually before compiling.
+* You must also open the PlayWrightContentCheckService class (Line 87) and set the  receiver email address manually before compiling.

 ---